mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 When you start the Portfolio Management app for the first time, an introduction page opens.
 The introduction page describes the new features and gives helpful information.
 You can click **Visit Portfolio Management** to open the **Portfolio Landscape Overview** page.
 After that, when you start the Portfolio Management app, the **Portfolio Landscape Overview** page directly opens.
 You can click **Learn more about Portfolio Management** to go back to the introduction page.

 On the **Portfolio Landscape Overview** page, each portfolio is presented in a card.
-On a portfolio card, you can see the name of the portfolio, the company to which it belongs, the privacy settings, and the avatars of Portfolio Managers (up to four Portfolio Managers).
+On a portfolio card, you can see the name of the portfolio, the company to which it belongs, the privacy settings, and the avatars of Portfolio Managers (up to avatars of four Portfolio Managers).

 The **Portfolio Landscape Overview** page contains two sections: **My Portfolios** and **Company Portfolios**.
 A section only appears if there is at least one portfolio card in that section.